wolochowp/ansible/README.md

 # Ansible Roles

-A curated collection of reusable and well-structured **Ansible roles** designed for automation of real-world infrastructure tasks — beginning with MikroTik RouterOS backup management and SSH key provisioning.
+A curated collection of reusable and well-structured **Ansible roles** designed for automation of real-world infrastructure tasks — beginning with MikroTik RouterOS backup management and SSH key provisioning and ending with advanced Hashicorp Vault Cluster Auto Installation and Configuration.

 ---